Nexowo/cdatastructs/README.md

 # cdatastructs

-Personnal implementation of différent datastructures in c
+Personnal implementation of different datastructures in c

 To compile use: